Ash4669/Chase-The-Ace/README.md

 - create a chat feature with pusher to allow players to talk to each other
 - do full database and have them sign in and store their wins at different games.

-> Switching to python 3
+> Switching to python 3/ Setup

+- pip3 install virtualenv
-- set up virtual environment with "python3 -m venv path-to-environment".
+- set up virtual environment with "python3 -m virtualenv path_to_environment".
-- install flask, flask_login and Flask-SQLAlchemy using "pip3 install 'module_name'".
+- pip3 install flask, flask_login and Flask-SQLAlchemy using "pip3 install 'module_name'".
-- set FLASK_APP using export for mac or .
+- use "export FLASK_APP=project_folder_name" for mac, "set FLASK_APP=project_folder_name" for command line or "$env:FLASK_APP='foo'" for powershell.
+I believe this is correct.